LuckyJimJD/CivilProcedure/_notes/Contribution_Indemnification.md

 Where a party seeks indemnification or contribution from a co-party already in the case, the claim is joined as a crossclaim under Rule 13(g).

 Where a party seeks indemnification or contribution from someone who is not already a party in the case, the additional party and the claim against them are joined under Rule 14(a).
 The newly-added party is referred to as a _third-party defendant_, and the party asserting the indemnification or contribution claim (who may have entered the case originally as either a defendant or as a plaintiff against whom another party has asserted a counterclaim or crossclaim) as the _third-party plaintiff_.

+Under the FRCP, neither crossclaims and third-party claims are compulsory.
+Conseuently, a party with a potential contribution or indemnification claim (whether against a co-party or potential third-party) may opt to wait until the outcome of the suit and then bring the contribution/indemnification claim in a subsequent action.

+# Basis of Indemnification & Contribution Claims

 Rules 13(g) and 14(a) do not establish a right to indemnification or contribution.
 That is a matter of substantive law (tort, contract, or statute).
 These Rules simply govern the procedure for joining such claims where they have some basis in substantive law.